hassantahhan/iamcanary/README.md

 ## Overview
-Do you need to deploy a test canary into your AWS account to be notified when certain IAM actions does not succeed?
+Do you need to deploy a test canary into your AWS account to be notified when certain IAM actions do not succeed?
 Are you concerned about sudden changes to IAM permission boundaries impacting your workloads?
 Do you need a tool to help you discover concerning misconfigurations not in your control such as overly restrictive AWS Organizations Service Control Policies (SCPs)?<br/>

 This repository offers a simple Lambda function to routinely test IAM permissions using the IAM policy simulator API.
 This API performs a dry-run simulation by only returning whether the requested action would be allowed or denied without actually running the selected actions.<br/>